-- 2.1 In accordance with legislation the Council, as the relevant Licensing Authority, shall advertise any application for a review of a premises licence by displaying prominently a notice at: - (a) on or near the site of the premises to which the application relates where it can be conveniently read from the exterior of the premises by the public. - (b) the offices of the Council in a central and conspicuous place - (c) on the Council website if so available. - 2.2 This notice must be displayed for no less than 28 consecutive days starting on the day after the application was received by the licensing authority. - 2.3 The notice in accordance with legislation was posted in and immediately outside of the premises by the Council's Licensing Staff on the 11th March 2009.
-The notice was also posted o the Town Hall notice board and on the Council's website. - 2.4 No representations were received for or against the application (other than from the licence holder).
+- 2.1 In accordance with legislation the Council, as the relevant Licensing Authority, is required to advertise any application for review of a premises licence by displaying prominently a notice at: - (a) on or near the site of the premises to which the application relates where it can be conveniently read from the exterior of the premises by the public - (b) the offices of the Council in a central and conspicuous place - (c) on the Council website if so available. - 2.2 The notice must be displayed for no less than 28 consecutive days starting on the day after the application was received by the licensing authority. - 2.3 The notice in accordance with legislation was posted in and immediately outside of the premises by the Council's Licensing Staff on the 11thMarch 2009.
+The notice was also posted on the Town Hall notice board and on the Council's website. - 2.4 No representations were received for or against the application within the 28 day period.